-Lecturers visiting the program in the first few years include:
+Those visiting with the students of Critical Theory and the Arts in the first few years include:

 Paul Chan was born in Hong Kong and grew up in Omaha, Nebraska.
 Next to animation and video, drawings, and language-based works, he engages in discussions around art and its relation to the world, including politics and war, through poetry, critical writing, activism, theater, and most recently, book publishing.